Welcome to our first example of a basic accounting transaction - this one dealing with owners equity.

-Throughout this example and the ones that follow, we'll be using a business called George's Catering to illustrate each of the basic accounting transactions.
-We will specifically be looking at how each transaction affects the basic accounting equation.
+Throughout this owners equity example and the ones that follow, we'll be using a business called George's Catering to illustrate each of the transactions.

 George Burnham decides to start his own business, George’s Catering.